πŸ“±Get our free mobile app - Scan food & get instant safety answers

 Expert Source

-"According to CDC guidelines, goat cheese should be refrigerated at 40°F or below and consumed within 1 to 2 weeks of opening to ensure food safety."
+"According to the FDA, goat cheese should be stored in the refrigerator at 40Β°F or below and consumed within 1-2 weeks of opening to ensure food safety."

 Fresh Goat Cheese